171930433/vtk-examples/src/PythonicAPIComments.md

 color_series = ?vtkColorSeries?(color_scheme=?vtkColorSeries?.BREWER_QUALITATIVE_SET3)
 ```

-However, a lot of Set/Gets in the VTK classes use values defined as `#define VTK_SOME_CONSTANT x`, these are not wrapped.
+However, a lot of Set/Get functions in the VTK classes use values defined as `#define VTK_SOME_CONSTANT x`, these are not wrapped.
 In order to get around this we can use a data class in Python 3.7 or later.

 ``` Python
 # -----------------------------------------------------------------------------